Are Maine Coon Cats Mean?

 Many long haired domestic (LHD) cats and medium haired domestic (MHD) cats can share traits with Maine Coons such as a friendly disposition, larger-than-average size, affinity for water or being talkative.

-As a result, these cats can become labeled Maine Coon or Maine Coon mix.
+As a result, these cats are often become labeled Maine Coon or Maine Coon mix.
 Sometimes a shelter employee or veterinarian will suggest this may be a Coonie or part-Coonie.

-If they have a problem with aggression, these stories may contribute to the notion that these big boys and girls can be mean.
+If these fluffy rescue kitties have a problem with aggression, these anecdotal stories may contribute to the myth of the Maine Coon Cat breed being mean.

-Keep in mind that a suspected Maine Coon may or may not have the happy, gregarious temperament that we can plan on from a purebred.
+Keep in mind that a suspected Maine Coon may or may not have the happy, gregarious temperament that we can expect from a purebred.

 Just exactly what emotions they feel, and to what extent is up for debate, but there is no denying this evidence: